SimonSubokLee/ston-docs-son/admin/adv_topics.rst

 System Free Memory
 ====================================

-Slow OS(Operating System) is an absoulte drag for any application.
+Slowly performing OS(Operating System) is an absoulte drag for any application.
 STON leaves some free memory for operating system, which is system free memory.

 .. note::